Helping Kids and Teens Grieve

 Download our "Children, Teens and Grief: A Guide for Families" booklet.

 Led by experienced child life and bereavement professionals, our support groups bring children together to share feelings, console one another, or simply to observe and listen.
 Visit our Calendar for current offerings.
-Our Children’s Program groups run for 6 – 8 weeks at a time (one session per week).
-Led by experienced child life, expressive arts, and bereavement professionals, these groups provide children ages 4 – 12 with support, a sense of community, and an opportunity to express themselves.
-Children are divided into two age groups (typically ages 4 – 8 and 9 – 12), and a concurrent “Raising Grieving Children” program is offered to parents/guardians.
-We are also planning special programming for teenagers.
+Our Children’s Program runs bi-monthly groups throughout the school year.
+Families can register in the early-Fall and mid-Winter.
+Led by experienced child life, expressive arts, and bereavement professionals, these groups provide children ages 4 – 18 with support, a sense of community, and an opportunity to express themselves.
+Children are divided into three age groups (typically ages 4 – 8, 9-12, and 13-18), and a concurrent “Raising Grieving Children” program is offered to parents/guardians.
 Please call 855-774-5100 for more information.

-Our certified child life specialist provides support to not only the children of our adult hospice patients, but also to our pediatric patients receiving hospice and palliative care.
-Using age-appropriate activities including books, games, and arts and crafts, the child life specialist helps children talk about their feelings and fears in a safe environment and gives them strategies for coping with their grief and emotions.
+Our certified child life specialists provides support to not only the children of our adult hospice patients, but also to our pediatric patients receiving hospice care.
+Using age-appropriate activities including books, games, and arts and crafts, the child life specialists help children process their feelings and fears in a safe environment and gives them strategies for coping with their grief and emotions.

 Supporting Care Dimensions’ Bereavement Programs

-Community support makes it possible for us to provide most of our services without charge, enabling anyone in the community to access the support they need, whether or not their loved one was a Care Dimensions patient.
+Community support makes it possible for us to provide most of our services without charge, enabling anyone in the community to access the support they need, whether or not the person they are grieving was a Care Dimensions patient.
 Consider supporting us as a volunteer or with your tax deductible donation.
 With your help, we can continue our mission of healing.

 Child Life Specialist

-Our certified child life specialist provides support to not only the children of our adult hospice patients, but also to our pediatric patients receiving hospice and palliative care and their siblings.
-Using age-appropriate activities including books, games, and arts and crafts, the child life specialist helps children talk about their feelings and fears in a safe environment and gives them strategies for coping with their grief and emotions.
+Our certified child life specialists provide support to not only the children of our adult hospice patients, but also to our pediatric patients receiving hospice care and their siblings.
+Using age-appropriate activities including books, games, and arts and crafts, the child life specialists help children process their feelings and fears in a safe environment and gives them strategies for coping with their grief and emotions.